-By default, version constraints require users to have at least the version that was current when the dependency was added to the project.
-Users can also upgrade to newer releases of dependencies, as long as the version number does not indicate a breaking change.
-(According to the Semantic Versioning standard, only major releases may contain breaking changes, once a project has reached version 1.0.0.)
+- The lower bound requires users of your package to have at least the version that was current when you added the dependency. - The upper bound allows users to upgrade to newer releases of dependencies, as long as the version number does not indicate a breaking change.

+According to the Semantic Versioning standard, only major releases may contain breaking changes, once a project has reached version 1.0.0.
+A major release is one that increments the major version (the first component of the version identifier).
+An example for such a version constraint would be $^1.2.3$, which is a Poetry-specific shorthand equivalent to >= 1.2.3, < 2.